Wait for U: Music video

 The official music video for "Wait for U", directed by Director X, was released on May 5, 2022.
 It is a medieval-themed video that deals with love and betrayal.
-The video includes cameo appearances from Moxie Raia, Cece Rose, producer ATL Jacob, Strick, and Trey Richards.
+The video includes cameo appearances from Moxie Raia, Cecilia Rose, producer ATL Jacob, Strick, and Trey Richards.
 Drake plays a knight that delivers a note to a queen for Future, who plays a "toxic" king.
 On the way to deliver the note, Drake engages in a sword fight and saves a woman.
 At the end of the video, Future wins a duel against another man as the queen reads his note, rolls her eyes and throws it away.
 Future's note is a reference to a leaked text exchange of his from 2018 in which he told a woman he did not want to see her.
 The music video was filmed at Casa Loma in Toronto, Canada.